Identifying the Recurrence of Sleep Apnea Using a Harmonic Hidden Markov Model: Simulation Studies

-Figure \ref{fig:t_dist_simul} (a) presents boxplots of the MSE values for AutoNOM and our proposed approach.
-It becomes clear that the estimates of the signal obtained using our proposed methodology are superior to those obtained using AutoNOM.
+Figure \ref{fig:t_dist_simul} (a) presents boxplots of the MSE values for AutoNOM and our proposed approach which will be referred to as HHMM (Harmonic Hidden Markov Model).
+It becomes clear that the estimates of the signal obtained using HHMM are superior to those obtained using AutoNOM.
 However, this result is not surprising as the two approaches make different assumptions.
-In particular, AutoNOM does not assume recurrence of a periodic behavior and hence needs to estimate the regime-specific modeling parameters each time it detects a new segment, while our oscillatory HDP-HMM has the advantage of using the same set of parameters whenever a particular periodic pattern recurs in the time series.
+In particular, AutoNOM does not assume recurrence of a periodic behavior and hence needs to estimate the regime-specific modeling parameters each time it detects a new segment, while our HHMM has the advantage of using the same set of parameters whenever a particular periodic pattern recurs in the time series.
 Hence, we also compared the performance of the two approaches in extracting the signal (under non-Gaussian innovations) in a scenario where the time series do not exhibit recurrence.
-Specifically, we generated 10 time series manifesting two change-points (where the oscillatory behavior corresponding to the three different partitions are parameterized as above) and computed the MSE between true and estimated signal as we did in the previous scenario.
-The corresponding boxplots displayed in Figure \ref{fig:t_dist_simul} (b) show that the two approaches seem to perform in similar way, with AutoNOM being slightly more accurate than our oscillatory HDP-HMM.
-We conclude that both methodologies have their own strengths.
+Specifically, we generated 15 time series manifesting two change-points (where the oscillatory behavior corresponding to the three different partitions are parameterized as above) and computed the MSE between true and estimated signal as we did in the previous scenario.
+The corresponding boxplots displayed in Figure \ref{fig:t_dist_simul} (b) show that the two approaches seem to perform in similar way, with AutoNOM being slightly more accurate than our HHMM.
+Moreover, we have further examined a scenario where the noise is generated from exponentially distributed random variables in order to introduce a large skew.
+Here we simulated 15 time series from a three-state HMM as above where now the innovations corresponding to the three different states are generated from exponentially distributed random variables with rates 0.5, 1, and 0.2, respectively.
+The draws from the exponential distribution are centered in such a way that they have mean zero, to avoid noise that takes on strictly positive values.
+Figure \ref{fig:t_dist_simul} (c) presents boxplots of the MSE values for AutoNOM and our proposed HHMM, showing that our methodology seems to be superior to AutoNOM, in terms of extracting the signal when the innovations are skewed.
+We conclude that both approaches have their own strengths.
 Our proposed procedure is superior to AutoNOM in the sense that the additional HMM provides a framework for modeling and explicitly quantifying the switching dynamics and connectivity between different states.
-On the other hand, AutoNOM is better suited to scenarios where there are nonstationarities arising from singular change-points and the observed oscillatory processes evolve without exhibiting recurrent patterns.
+On the other hand, AutoNOM is better suited to scenarios where there are nonstationarities arising from singular change-points and the observed oscillatory processes evolve without recurrent patterns.